 As they prepared to migrate their site to Pantheon, AdRoll looked to their dedicated onboarding team at Pantheon to help them pull off a successful launch.
 The launch team took them through a 30-day launch plan, running checks on speed and performance and load testing before going live.
 By the time launch day arrived, AdRoll’s site was optimized and ready to go, with the entire team trained on how to use Pantheon’s WebOps platform and developer tools.
 Staton describes the migration:

 Without Pantheon, the migration process for our site would have taken two to three times longer with the previous engineering-driven systems and processes.
 I couldn’t imagine doing another site migration of this scale without Pantheon.

-They especially like the transparency and clean UI—”The developer dashboard is really useful to the team”, says Staton.
-“We can see what’s ready to push, QA things easily, and see who pushed what and when.”
+They especially liked the transparency and clean user interface (UI), ”The developer dashboard is really useful to the team.
+We can see what’s ready to push, QA things easily, and see who pushed what and when,” says Staton.

 Since choosing Pantheon, the marketing web team no longer has to wait for code pushes or configuration on the engineering side.
 Pantheon took all of the complexity out of the equation for us.

 Leading by Example with a Stellar Marketing Website

 Since moving to the platform, AdRoll launched a new version of its main site.
 They’ve also rolled over their WordPress blog to Pantheon.
 Now the company is able to provide a user-friendly, flexible site while maintaining its high standards for security and performance.
 Collaboration on content is streamlined, and marketing can iterate on creative, lead-generating programs.

 Thinking back to before the migration, Staton comments on the difference from then to now: “Sometimes, I wonder how we functioned before this.
 Now, both marketing and engineering have the freedom to move quickly on implementing new ideas — it’s a big change for the better.”

 - Reduced time to update content from 1-2 weeks to same-day